 Justify and prioritize

 Everything in the budget, every expenditure, needs to be justified, why should the school district spend money on this?
-Since everything will have someone supporting it, there’s a reason it’s there in the first place, we then have to set priorities.
+Since everything will have someone supporting it, after all, there’s a reason it’s there in the first place, we then have to set priorities.
 Sometimes we have to say, “Yes, we understand why you believe this is important, but these other things are more important.”
 Then we cut it out.
 Priorities, otherwise everything gets included, our money gets spent, our taxes go up and the same thing happens every year.
 Well, no more.
 This year, right now, let’s just stop.

 If unexpected expenses come up, before the board agrees to the expenditure, decide what will be cut to pay for it.
 Don’t just add it to the pile.
 If we add this, we remove that.
 Priorities.
 It’s a simple and powerful concept.